-Activity 2 Avocado Transplantation
+Avocado Transplantation

-Summary The participants transplant their germinated avocado.
-Objectives The participants will discover seed germination and transplant avocado seeds into their garden.
+The participants transplant their germinated avocado.

+The participants will discover seed germination and transplant avocado seeds into their garden.

 Materials pots, soil, compost, shovels, water sprayer.

-Duration 30 mins ightarrow steps of the activity:
+Duration 30 mins

 The participants will observe the avocado seed carefully.
 When it splits and the roots appear, it is time to transplant avocado seed to a plant pot.
 The instructor mentions how sprouting avocado seeds by suspending them in water with toothpicks speeds seed germination.
 Roots develop first, followed by a sprout that grows upward to form the stalk and foliage of the plant.